 Why We Fear Failing

-Or do we just not like rejection and loss and as a result we choose to not try some things because we know the odds are we will fail?
+Or do we just not like rejection and loss?
+And as a result, we choose to not try some things because we know the odds are we will fail?

-And since we don’t like to feel pain, we avoid anything and everything that can potentially cause us pain.
+And since we don’t like to feel pain, we avoid anything that can cause us pain.

-Here are 4 basic signs to know if you are afraid of failing:
+Here are 6 basic signs to know if you are afraid of failing:

 - Self-sabotage: Do you procrastinate on some projects or don’t follow through on your goals?